ankur-gupta/ankur-gupta.github.io/about.md

 permalink: /about/
 ---

 Hi!
+My name is _Ankur Gupta_.
 I am an experienced machine learning/data scientist who can write production code.
 I have a PhD in numerical optimization, statistics, & modeling.
 I am passionate about ML/statistics but also about software engineering.
 My current interests include:
 * fundamental improvements in computer vision methods,